 The Recovery Friendly Workplace (RFW) initiative was developed in collaboration with MDHHS through a SAMHSA State Opioid Response 3 grant.
 The program aims to educate employers on ways to support individuals in recovery from a substance use or opioid use disorder and encourage opportunities for employment for job-seeking individuals in recovery.
 A Recovery Friendly Workplace culture promotes health, safety and wellness for Michigan employers and employees, acknowledges the needs of individuals impacted by substance use, and develops supportive work environments through trainings, and access to resources.
 The program has been adapted with permission from the State of New Hampshire’s Recovery Friendly Workplace.
 For more information on the program, benefits, or how to become a designated Recovery Friendly Workplace, please visit https://recoveryfriendlymi.com/

-The Michigan Public Health Institute Center for Health Equity Practice (CHEP) in collaboration with the Southeast Michigan Hospital Collaborative (SEMIHC) as primary partners, will increase enrollment in the Diabetes Prevention Program (DPP) among Black individuals in Metro Detroit.
+The Michigan Public Health Institute Center for Health Innovation & Practice (CHIP) in collaboration with the Southeast Michigan Hospital Collaborative (SEMIHC) as primary partners, will increase enrollment in the Diabetes Prevention Program (DPP) among Black individuals in Metro Detroit.
 A key component of this workplan includes prioritizing and elevating community voices to impact positive changes to program implementation and addressing health related social needs of people at highest risk of developing type 2 diabetes.

 Learn more at Southeast MI Diabetes Prevention Management

 The Public Health Infrastructure grant (PHIG) is a landmark investment from the CDC that supports critical public health infrastructure across the United States.
 Michigan Public Health Institute (MPHI) is one of the national partners of PHIG, along with ASTHO, NACCHO, and NNPHI.
-MPHI’s Center for Health Equity Practice (CHEP) in collaboration with Center for Strategic Health Partnerships (CSHP) have an essential role in the development of organizational capacity building to cultivate an equitable, diverse, and prepared public health workforce.
-CHEP is conducting research to identify gaps and needs of organizations to build a more supportive, transformative public health authority.
-CHEP is developing best practices and standards for public health governance and leadership.
-Through the creation and launch of a health equity fellowship program, CHEP is supporting public health’s capacity to recruit, retain, and train a diverse public health workforce that is equipped to center equity internally and in its services.
+MPHI’s Center for Health Innovation & Practice (CHIP) in collaboration with Center for Strategic Health Partnerships (CSHP) have an essential role in the development of organizational capacity building to cultivate an equitable, diverse, and prepared public health workforce.
+CHIP is conducting research to identify gaps and needs of organizations to build a more supportive, transformative public health authority.
+CHIP is developing best practices and standards for public health governance and leadership.
+Through the creation and launch of a health equity fellowship program, CHIP is supporting public health’s capacity to recruit, retain, and train a diverse public health workforce that is equipped to center equity internally and in its services.
 The fellowship program will enhance the infrastructure and competency of public health professionals to address health disparities and social determinants of health.
-CHEP is scaling up its successful health equity workshop “ADJUST” into a train-the-trainer program to increase access to training offerings for organizations to implement.
+CHIP is scaling up its successful health equity workshop “ADJUST” into a train-the-trainer program to increase access to training offerings for organizations to implement.
 The ADJUST workshop fosters a culture of equity and inclusion within public health organizations and among their partners and stakeholders.
-A core value for MPHI and CHEP is to do health equity work through development of authentic relationships and thought partnership.
-CHEP is bridging and strengthening relationships across spokes to shift power and co-create equitable solutions with communities.
+A core value for MPHI and CHIP is to do health equity work through development of authentic relationships and thought partnership.
+CHIP is bridging and strengthening relationships across spokes to shift power and co-create equitable solutions with communities.
 This effort will build trust and collaboration between public health agencies and the communities they serve.
-Through these equity-centered initiatives, CHEP aims to contribute to the PHIG vision of shaping tomorrow’s public health today.
+Through these equity-centered initiatives, CHIP aims to contribute to the PHIG vision of shaping tomorrow’s public health today.

 The Emergency Preparedness project at MPHI highlights the importance of workforce capacity-building, research, and deep collaborations to address the needs of aging and aging people with disabilities in Michigan.
 Aging and aging people with disabilities (A/APWD) or adults 65 years old and over are often referred to as a single group.
 Still, they are part of a diverse population with a wide range of needs, particularly when facing natural disasters, pandemics, or other life-threatening everyday situations.
 Unfortunately, most A/APWD and their families do not have an emergency preparedness plan, which makes them vulnerable before, during, and after an emergency, even more so if they have a chronic condition or disability.